NLPatVCU/medaCy/examples/guide/model_training.md

 Any model trained with medaCy can be [saved, versioned, and easily distributed](packaging_a_medacy_model.md).

-In training a medaCy model you are concerned with three things:
+In training a medaCy model you are concerned with the following:

 1. [Text tokenization](#tokenization)
 2. [Feature Overlaying and Token Merging](#feature-overlaying-and-token-merging)